- Download our Moving to Egypt Guide (PDF)

 The public transport system in Egypt is extensive and affordable.
 It's relatively easy to get around the country by train or bus.
-However, it's worth mentioning that public transport is not always the most comfortable way to travel in Egypt.
+That said, it's worth mentioning that public transport is not always the most comfortable way to travel in Egypt.

-Numerous bus routes in Egypt connect the country’s major cities.
-However, many of these intercity buses can be overcrowded and uncomfortable.
+Numerous bus routes in Egypt connect the country’s major cities, but many of these intercity buses can be overcrowded and uncomfortable.
 Fortunately, deluxe buses also exist on some routes between certain cities.
 They cost more but the tickets are still relatively inexpensive and well worth the inclusion of air conditioning, on-board toilets and in some cases, WiFi.

 Tickets can be purchased at bus stations or on the bus itself, although it is better to book tickets in advance to guarantee a seat on busy routes.
 There are almost always inspectors on the bus so expats should ensure that they have paid the correct fare and are carrying their passports in case the bus stops at a military checkpoint.